 The Sort Transformation in SSIS is used to sort the source data in either Ascending or Descending order, which is similar to the T-SQL command ORDER BY statement.
-Some transformations like Merge Transformation and Merge Join Transformation needs data to sort before using them.
-In these situations, we use SSIS Sort Transformation to sort the data.

 Sort Transformation in SSIS uses the Sort Order property to specify the priorities.

 - If the Sort Order value is a positive number, then Sort Transformation sort the data in Ascending order

 - If the Sort Order value is Negative number, SSIS Sort Transformation sort the data in descending order